 The short eating window means there’s only so much time to get your macronutrients in.
 In my case, I had to consume 285 grams of protein, which was a challenge for me.
 In this situation, don’t neglect getting the right supplements to help you achieve your goals.
 There are many great protein powders on the market that are free of artificial ingredients and harmful sweeteners.
 My personal favorite has always been the vegan and dairy-free Clean Lean Protein by Nuzest.
 It has 19 to 21 grams of protein and is very low in fat and carbs.

-When it comes to exercise, there is no one-size-fits-all so it’s crucial to find what works best for you.
+When it comes to exercise, there is no one-size-fits-all approach, so it’s crucial to find what works best for you.
 This also applies to the timing of workouts when fasting.
-During Ramadan, I’d train in the evening right after breaking my fast with a light yet effective meal followed by an unsweetened coffee.
+During Ramadan, I’d train in the evening right after breaking my fast, with a light yet effective meal followed by an unsweetened coffee.

-Several people advised me to train before breaking fast, saying I would also be surprised at how much energy I had as well as losing fat.
+Several people advised me to train before breaking my fast, saying I would also be surprised at how much energy I had as well as losing fat.
 But I simply couldn’t imagine myself going through my intense lifting and circuit workouts when I was dehydrated.
-Peer pressure can be persuasive however, so I decided to give it a shot, wondering if it would be more time effective and also enhance my progress.
+Peer pressure can be persuasive however, so I decided to give it a shot, wondering if it would be more time-effective and also enhance my progress.
 As I expected, 20 minutes into the workout I felt exhausted, uncomfortable and weak from dehydration.

 Experiment by all means but what works for others may not work for you.
 So the moral is: go with what suits you best.